ArkhamElders/yard-fvtt/README.md

 # YARD - Yet Another RPG that Died

-Indie RPG implementation based on the Universal Tabletop System for FoundryVTT, by Metamorphic Digital.
+Simple implementation for an indie RPG.
+Based on the Universal Tabletop System for FoundryVTT, by Metamorphic Digital.

 ## System Features